-During our one week vacation in Curacao, we stayed mostly in the Pietermaai area!
-However, we couldn’t find too much information when trip planning on where to eat other than using Tripadvisor as our main source.
+During my one week vacation in Curacao, I stayed mostly in the Pietermaai area!
+However, I couldn’t find too much information when trip planning on where to eat other than using Tripadvisor as the main source.
 I hope by sharing my experiences and photos that it will help you decide where to eat in Pietermaai Curacao.

 I’ll be listing all menu item prices in fL but you can figure out the USD equivalent by dividing by 1.75.
 All of the restaurants took both USD and guilders and most of them were able to provide change in USD.
 So let’s take a look at some of the ups and downs of our food adventure in Curacao!

-We actually wanted to stay at the Bijblauw hotel but there was no availability for ocean front rooms as they are a boutique hotel and were already sold out on our dates.
-The hotel has an attached restaurant as well as a retail store.
+Bijblauw hotel has an attached restaurant as well as a retail store.
 The whole concept and decor is very modern, hipster but also minimalistic.
 I thought the food here was the best presented out of everywhere we’ve tried.
 It’s definitely more of an upscale experience but still in a casual setting.
 There are a few tables available right by the water, a bar, and then lots of seats in their “backyard”.
 They are open everyday from 7am-10pm.

 Recommendations: There are a few couches right by the water and it’s a beautiful view during sunset.
 Bijblauw has a decent wine list starting at 54 fL for a bottle.
 We also came here for lunch and enjoyed our food very much.
 I had the Passion for Tuna sandwich (24fL pictured below) and the really unique flavor of passion fruit contrasted with guacamole and tuna salad was super creative.